ropensci/tracerer/faq.md

 ## How can I indicate something else?

 Submit an Issue.
-Or send an email to Richel Bilderbeek.
+Or send an email to Richèl Bilderbeek.

 ## How do I reference to this work?

 Cite:

- * Bilderbeek, Richel J.C., Etienne, Rampal S., "babette: BEAUti 2, BEAST2 and Tracer for R". bioRxiv 271866; doi: https://doi.org/10.1101/271866
+ * Bilderbeek, Richèl J.C., Etienne, Rampal S., "babette: BEAUti 2, BEAST2 and Tracer for R". bioRxiv 271866; doi: https://doi.org/10.1101/271866

 ## What is the idea behind the logo?